Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 - The amount of stake.
 - The AVS's relative weighting of strategies in a rewards submission.

 Rewards are calculated via an offchain process.
 Every week a merkle root is posted which represents the cumulative rewards across all earners.
-There is an additional 2 hour delay on testnet and 1 week delay on mainnet after posting in order for the root to be claimable against with a valid merkle proof.
+There is an additional 2 hour delay on testnet and 1 week delay on mainnet in order for the root to be claimable against.
 The deterministic calculation of the distribution of rewards is specified in our [technical docs](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md).

 ## AVS Integration